 This lab will use culture-dependent and independent techniques and common biogeochemical assays to survey the microbial ecology of a variety of environments.
 Also listed as ES 253L and PH 253L.
 Co-requisite: BIOL, ES 253, or PH 253.
-Offered Term 1.
+Not offered in 2022-23.
 (SCI)